-The Royal Palace of Naples is preparing to celebrate the anniversary of the birth of Giacomo Casanova with a special event.
-From May 20, in the Appartamento di Etichetta, three works by the Venetian painter Giambattista Pittoni, dating back to the XNUMXth century, will be exhibited.
+The Royal Palace of Naples is preparing to celebrate the anniversary of Giacomo Casanova's birth with a special event.
+Starting May 20th, three 18th-century works by Venetian painter Giambattista Pittoni will be on display in the Appartamento di Etichetta.

 The works, depicting Venus, Diana and an unpublished Apollo, come from an American collector and will be accompanied by materials from the Casanova collection of Aldo Ravà, preserved at the Correr Museum Library.